Chrissie Wellington

 Paula Newby-Fraser's course record at the Ironman World Championships had stood for 17 years until Wellington broke it in 2009.
-At the time of her retirement, Wellington held the four fastest times ever recorded by a woman over the ironman distance, and had the greatest number of sub-9 hour times – nine, five more than Newby-Fraser's previous record.
+At the time of her retirement, Wellington held the four fastest times ever recorded by a woman over the ironman distance, and had the greatest number of sub-9 hour times – nine.
 In addition to the Ironman titles, she was also the 2006 International Triathlon Union (ITU) Age Group World Champion and the 2008 ITU long-distance World Champion.

 Before becoming a professional triathlete, Wellington worked for the British government as an adviser on international development and, for Rural Reconstruction Nepal, on development projects in Nepal.
 International development remains one of her passions.
 She is actively involved in supporting charities relating to international development and supporting and encouraging women and girls to take up sport.

-She became, after meeting the parents of Jon Blais at her first world championship, an ambassador for the Blazeman Foundation, performing a "Blazeman roll" in his memory at the finish line of all her triathlon races since then.
+After meeting the parents of Jon Blais at her first world championship, she became an ambassador for the Blazeman Foundation, performing a "Blazeman roll" in his memory at the finish line of all her triathlon races since then.
 She campaigns for full equality of women in prize money, sponsorship, and media reporting of sport, and equal opportunities, notably in cycling, for women to be able to compete on the same terms, and over the same race distances, as men.
 She was a founding member of Le Tour Entier, which campaigned for a Women's Tour de France and improvements to women's cycling generally.